Do you need help with administrative procedures? We can help you prepare documents, review the authority’s procedure or defend against a decision.

 Parties to administrative proceedings and their rights

 Anyone whose rights and obligations may be directly or indirectly affected by the procedure should be a party to the administrative procedure.
-Often this may include people who seemingly have little to do with the original case (e.g. in the case of a factory permit, residents living in the vicinity of the factory may be affected).
-Other stakeholders are then persons directly provided for by law (e.g. civic associations, whose participation may be regulated by the Nature and Landscape Protection Act).
-If the procedure is initiated by an application, the applicant is in any case a party to it.
+Often this can include people who seemingly have little to do with the original case (e.g. in the case of a factory permit, residents living in the vicinity of the factory may be affected).
+Other parties to the administrative procedure are then persons directly provided for by law (e.g. civic associations, whose participation may be regulated by the Nature and Landscape Protection Act).
+If the procedure is initiated on the basis of an application, the applicant is in any case also a party to the administrative procedure.

-Any party to the procedure will certainly be interested in their rights.
-First of all, it should be noted that all parties are always equal.
-Each of them can therefore express his or her views on any matter on which he or she considers it relevant.
-Other rights of the parties include, unless otherwise excluded or provided for by law in a particular case, for example:
+Any participant in the administrative procedure will certainly be interested in his or her rights.
+First of all, it should be mentioned that all parties to an administrative procedure are always equal.
+Each of them can therefore express his or her views on any matter on which he or she considers it important.
+Other rights of the parties to administrative proceedings include, unless otherwise excluded or provided for by law in a particular case, for example:

-- theright to propose evidence and to add observations at any time during the proceedings,
+- the right to propose evidence and to add observations at any time during the procedure,

-- theright to attend hearings and to be informed of them in good time,
+- the right to attend hearings and to be informed of them in a timely manner,

 Are you solving a similar problem?